 The Brazilian economy flourished.
 Year after year in the late 1960s and early 1970s, the economy grew by over 10% as Brazil’s rulers borrowed heavily from international banks.
 But in the absence of rural land reform, millions moved to the cities, where favelas filled up the open spaces.

 During this time, Brazil’s obsession with ‘megaprojects’ was born.
 Under the quick-spending regime, construction began on numerous colossal (and mostly ill-fated) plans, including the Transamazônica highway, the Rio-Niterói Bridge and the Ilha do Fundão, which was to house Rio’s Federal University.

 The Origins of the Favela

 In the 1870s and ’80s, terrible droughts coupled with the decline of the sugar industry brought economic devastation.
 Offering a vision of hope, messianic movements became popular among Brazil’s poor.
 The most famous was that of Canudos, led by an itinerant preacher Antônio Conselheiro (Antônio the Counselor), who wandered for years through the backlands preaching and prophesying the appearance of the Antichrist and the end of the world.
 He railed against the new republican government and in 1893 eventually settled with his followers at Canudos, in the interior of northern Bahia.
-Within 1½ years Canudos had grown to a city of 35,000.
+Within a year and a half Canudos had grown to a city of 35,000.

 The republican government sensed plots in Canudos to return Brazil to the monarchy.
 It took them several attempts, however, before a federal force of 8000 well-supplied soldiers – many of whom hailed from Rio – took Canudos after vicious, hand-to-hand, house-to-house fighting.
 It was a war of extermination that nearly wiped out every man, woman and child from Canudos; the settlement was then burned to the ground to erase it from the nation’s memory.